If you’re considering marriage, premarital counseling is a great idea.

-This type of discussion is important because it can help couples know what they’re getting into with their partner before committing themselves in marriage and working together over a lifetime.
+This type of discussion is important because it can help couples know what they’re getting into with their partner before committing themselves to marriage and working together over a lifetime.

 Couples that don’t work through these details beforehand may find themselves disagreeing on various topics or struggling to reach compromises without even realizing it, which could eventually cause tension within the relationship itself!
 It’s best to have this conversation during premarital counseling instead of waiting until you’ve already started your life together as husband and wife.